mrquantumcodes/bufferchad.nvim/README.md

 Now, BufferChad allows you to mark files like the `Harpoon` plugin.
 This let's you quickly switch between specific files instead of going through a list of all the buffers you have used till now.

-Use the "mset" keymap to mark the current file in the last position of the register, or `<1-9>set` to mark the current file the location of your choice.
+Use the `mset` keymap to mark the current file in the last position of the register, or `<1-9>set` to mark the current file the location of your choice.
 Then, use `<1-9>nav` to quickly navigate to that buffer.
 For example:
 * `5set` to set this buffer to the 5th position.
 * `5nav` to navigate to the buffer in that position.

+Use the `mdel` keymap to delete the current buffer from marks list

 __Note:__ If you enter a number greater than the number of already marked elements, say trying to mark a buffer to index 5 when only 3 buffers have been marked previously, the current buffer will be marked to index 4 instead of 5.

+__**NOTE:__ The `<1-9>set` mapping is somewhat unpredictable currently and can lead to duplicate buffers.
+This will be fixed soon.